9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 You may also want to [watch the repo](http://help.github.com/be-social/) while you're at it.

-**Step 6a.** If a Goodie or Spice plugin (if not, skip to Step 6f), set up [local::lib](https://metacpan.org/module/local::lib), which is a way to install Perl modules without effecting your base Perl installation.
+**Step 6a.** If you are making a Goodie or Spice plugin (if not, skip to Step 6f), set up [local::lib](https://metacpan.org/module/local::lib), which is a way to install Perl modules without changing your base Perl installation.
 We've created a script to make this really easy.

 ```sh
 curl http://duckpan.org/install.sh | perl